 How do parents know which scheme to use?

 We’ve created some useful tools that can help, but it’s possible that some parents will still be confused.

 To make sure parents don’t miss out, they should join your childcare voucher scheme.
-They are then in a position where they can choose whether to switch to TFC in the future or stay with childcare vouchers.
+They are then in a position where they can choose whether to switch to TFC in the future or stay with childcare vouchers by completing a Childcare Account Notice (CAN).
+You will need to stop their salary sacrifice and update their terms and coditions of employment.
 It’s important to remember that if they decide to join TFC, they can keep taking childcare vouchers through for three months after they first use TFC, but they must then cancel their voucher order.
-Crucially, once they have joined TFC, they can’t then switch back to your childcare voucher scheme down the line.
+Crucially, they can’t then switch back to your childcare voucher scheme down the line.

 If you have a scheme with us, we can help you promote it to your employees before it closes to new entrants, ensuring they don’t miss out on vital savings on their childcare costs.

 If you don’t offer a childcare voucher scheme, why not talk to us about setting one up on our Salary Extras employee benefits platform?

 No. If you offer a Computershare childcare voucher scheme today you can keep it open as long as you like for employees that want to continue using it.
 But any new parents need to sign up and receive their first voucher by October 2018, and if a parent chooses to leave your scheme, they can’t re-join it at a later date.

 Plus, as long as your scheme is open, you’ll continue to benefit from Employer’s NI savings.